 Have you ever wondered what the pantry of a family of 13 looks like?
-Come take a pantry tour with me as I show you our food storage supply, our make-shift root cellar, our bulk bin food storage, our freezers and even our cold-storage room.
+Come take a pantry tour with me as I show you our food storage supply, our make-shift root cellar, our bulk bin food storage, our freezers and even our cold storage room.
+Plus, be the first to see our pantry expansion project of 2024, where we doubled our pantry storage.

-We hope this helps inspire you to start preserving food and getting ahead.
-This is truly the best way to beat inflation at the grocery store and build some resiliency in your home.
+We hope videos and posts like this help inspire you to start preserving food and getting ahead.
+This is truly the best way to beat inflation at the grocery store and build some financial resiliency in your home.

-We’re storing everything from freeze-dried food (read my 1-year review of our freeze-dryer here, dehydrated food, home-canned food, fermented food, frozen food, and even root-cellared food (with our makeshift root cellar).
+We’re storing everything: freeze dried food (read my 1-year review of our freeze dryer here), dehydrated food, home-canned food, fermented food, frozen food, and even root-cellared food (with our makeshift root cellar).
+We hope our in-ground stone root cellar build will be completed soon!

 Main Pantry